sunisdown/faster_cpython/pep_ast.rst

 Working at AST level is simpler.
 For example, it's easy to match a pattern with a new AST node.

+This PEP proposes changes, especially the addition of ``sys.asthook``, to support AST optimizers.

 Changes